-Dear Abby: Wife foresees a rocky road with husband suffering dementia
+Abby: She expects rocky road with husband with dementia

 Dear Abby: After two failed marriages, I married a wonderful man I love but am not in love with.
 He had a seizure, after which he was diagnosed with moderate dementia.